Nuitka/Nuitka/README.rst

        print(e)

 The ``try`` block is bigger than it needs to be.
 The statement ``b = 8`` cannot cause a ``ValueError`` to be raised.
-As such it can be moved to outside the try without any risk.
+As such, it can be moved to outside the try without any risk.

 .. code:: python